Predicting fluid-structure interaction with graph neural networks: Methodology

-Before presenting our quasi-monolithic methodology, we first provide a review of full-order and reduced-order representations of the fluid-structure system.
+Before presenting our quasi-monolithic methodology, we first provide a brief review of the full-order representation of the fluid-structure system.
 Subsequently, we will introduce the individual components that will be assembled into a complete framework in Sec. \ref{sec:framework}.